Non-abelian fermionic T-duality in supergravity: Conclusions

 \section{Conclusions}

-To summarize, we have proposed and worked out a supergravity description of a non-abelian generalization of fermionic T-duality.
+To summarize, we have proposed and worked out a supergravity description of a non-abelian generalization of fermionic T-duality along a subalgebra of the full supersymmetry algebra consisting of a Killing spinor $(\e,\hat{\e})$ and the corresponding Killing vector $\tK^m$.
 The construction hinges on the observation that relaxing the abelian constraint $\tK^m=0$ for the Killing spinors may be interpreted as making the fermionic T-dual background depend on the dual coordinates of double field theory.
 Within the DFT framework, the section constraint that ensures consistency of a field configuration is automatically satisfied.
-In the specific case of supercoset backgrounds our results reproduce those obtained for the Green-Schwarz superstring on coset spaces~\cite{Borsato:2018idb}.
-On top of the sigma model description one however requires an additional constraint $\tx_m\dt_n \tK^m=0$, where $\tK^m$ is the supersymmetric Killing vector built out of the Killing spinors and $\tx_m$ are the dual (winding) coordinates.
-From the field theory point of view, adding such term to the scalar function $C$ as prescribed by the sigma model procedure violates equations of motion of DFT.
+In the specific case of supercoset backgrounds our results agree with those obtained for the Green-Schwarz superstring on coset spaces~\cite{Borsato:2018idb}.
+However, on top of the sigma model description we get an additional constraint $\tx_m\dt_n \tK^m=0$, where $\tx_m$ are the dual (winding) coordinates.
+From the field theory point of view, adding such a term to the scalar function $C$ as prescribed by the sigma model procedure violates equations of motion of DFT.
 Detailed analysis of the sigma model origin of this constraint is beyond the scope of the present paper.

 We have seen that non-abelian fermionic T-duality generates solutions of double field theory equations of motion.
-Checking this for the explicit examples: empty Minkowski spacetime and D$p$-brane backgrounds, we find several essentially different cases summarized in Table \ref{tab:cases}.
+Checking this for the explicit examples: empty Minkowski spacetime and D$p$-brane backgrounds, we encounter several different cases summarized in Table \ref{tab:cases}.

-We observe that at least for the Minkowski spacetime it is impossible to generate a real solution which does not depend on the dual time, when dualizing along a single fermionic isometry.
-Dependence on the dual time makes the background effectively complex due to the wrong sign of the kinetic terms of RR fields.
+We observe that at least for the spacetimes that we consider it is impossible to generate a real valued solution with no dual time dependence.
+The reason is the fundamental fact that $\tilde K^2 \geq 0$ in real valued supergravity~\cite{Gibbons:1982fy,Tod:1983pm}.
+Dependence on the dual time makes the background effectively complex due to the wrong sign of the kinetic terms of the RR fields.

+An independent source of complex values in fermionic T-duality is an explicit factor of $i$ in the last term of the transformation of the RR fields~\eqref{fTtrans}.
+Analysis shows that when dualizing along a single fermionic isometry, the interplay of the two aforementioned factors in general leads to complex valued dual backgrounds.
+It is likely that promoting non-abelian fermionic T-duality to the case of more than one non-commuting Killing spinor direction may help to develop an algorithm for generating real valued supergravity solutions.